larian-balea/larian-balea/README.md

 ### Hi, I'm Larian Balea! 👋

 I'm a second-year **Artificial Intelligence** student at Babeș-Bolyai University with a passion for building intelligent systems.
-I specialize in **Deep Learning** and **Computer Vision**, using frameworks like TensorFlow and Scikit-learn to turn complex data into actionable insights.
+I am actively developing my skills in **Deep Learning** and **Computer Vision**, using frameworks like TensorFlow and Scikit-learn to turn complex data into actionable insights.
 Below are my featured projects that showcase my journey in machine learning.

 ---